txpipe/oura/book/src/sinks/aws_s3.md

 # AWS S3

-A sink that saves the CBOR content of the blocks as S3 object.
+A sink that saves the CBOR/JSON content of the blocks as S3 object.

-The sink will process each incoming event in sequence and select only the events of type `Block`.
-The CBOR content of the block will be extracted and saves as an S3 object in a configurable bucket in either hex or binary encoding.
+The sink will process each input event in sequence and according to the configuration in daemon.toml it will save in S3 the block in JSON or CBOR format.
+It is not recommended to use the SplitBlock filter setting.

-A configurable option allows the user to decide how to name the object using values from the block header (such as epoch, slot, hash, etc).
-The properties of the block will be saved as metadata of the S3 Object for later identification (eg: block number, hash, slot, etc).
+The location where the object will be saved can be configured by adding value in the prefix field, for example `mainnet/`

-The sink uses AWS SDK's built-in retry logic which can be configured at the sink level.
 Authentication against AWS is built-in in the SDK library and follows the common chain of providers (env vars, ~/.aws, etc).

 ## Configuration